studieresan/overlord/README.md

 Right now we're not making any difference in the account creation process from running locally or in production.
-Therefore; after you've created a user below you will recevice an email requesting you to choose your password.
+Therefore; after you've created a user below you will receive an email requesting you to choose your password.

 You will therefore need a SendGrid API key before proceeding.